azmy60/minimal-ci4-ecommerce/README.md

 ```
 5. Set the php config's `post_max_size` to `21M` at minimum. https://stackoverflow.com/a/6135485/10012118
 6. Disable `ONLY_FULL_GROUP_BY` sql mode. https://stackoverflow.com/a/36033983/10012118
+7. Create a new account
+8. Login with the account by visitting /login

 ## Creating a new account
 ### Using CLI